It’s easy to lose a part of yourself as you travel the highways and byways of life.

 “The same kind of inner damage can happen when someone loses a child, is raped, witnesses brutality, is subjected to brutality, goes through a war, is in a car accident, or loses a house – the catastrophes and calamities that fall upon us humans.
 The shock to the soul overwhelms it with fear, loss or some other powerful emotions and the result is the loss of positive qualities, the loss of life-force and vitality, the loss of joy and empathy.
 It may also result in physical frailty and the loss of sensory clarity.”

-In time honored traditions, it takes profound training to perform a ritual like this.
+In time honored traditions, it takes years of training to be able to perform a ritual like this.
 Like Western medical doctors, alternative healers vary in their abilities and effectiveness.
 If you decide to explore this type of healing modality, be selective.
 Carefully check training and credentials.
 Don’t hesitate to speak to former clients for a reference.
 Almost anyone can beat a drum.
 That doesn’t mean they can heal you.

 The Paradox of No Self